 With the stud finder and pencil, locate and mark four ceiling joists.
 Ceiling joists are usually 16 inches apart, on-center.
 This means that a span of four ceiling joists will be 48 inches.
 Mark the centers of each of the four joists.

-With the cordless drill, drill a pilot hole on the 2x4.
+With the cordless drill, drill a pilot holes on the 2x4 with a bit that is close to the same diameter as the lag bolts.
 Otherwise, the lag bolts will crack the board.
+Use the ceiling marks as a guide for the location of the holes in the board.

-Avoid pre-drilling the ceiling joists.
+Avoid pre-drilling the ceiling joists with too large of a bit.
 Bolts rely on wood material to grab onto.
 If you remove too much material, you compromise the lag bolts' strength.

 Continue with the other three lag bolts and washers.
 When finished, you will have two bolts on the outside of the bar supports and two bolts between the supports.
 All bolts will be 16 inches apart.